ThaneGallo/ESP_MorseCode/README.md

 ### What to flash and how

 There are currently two differnet files to be flashed, one for the client and one for the server.
-They are in their directories labelled ... and ... respectively.
+They are in their directories labelled gatt_client and gatt_server respectively.
 Simply use the flashing tool in the ESP-IDF toolkit and flash each dev board and they should pair with one another and begin communications.